 On My Period was born in 2002 as a cyclical devotion to that time of the month when I bleed.
 It was the way I explored my connection to the moon as my body ebbed and flowed like the tides.
 When I began this project, I used tampons.
 The cotton string that dangled out of my vagina reminded me of a tail, giving birth to Devil Girl, the first of menstrual archetypes that emerged on my period.

 Raised in a Catholic environment, I was made well aware of “the devil” that lurked waiting to consume my innocence.
 The beginning of my menstrual flow marked my awareness of sex, questioning religious and societal norms, and the formation of my own identity.
 An external force when I was a child, “the devil” grew inside me as I bled monthly.

-When I learned about the dangers of dioxin in cotton tampons, I switched to wearing the sea sponge on my period, from which arose a new becoming, The Mermaid.
+When I learned about the dangers of dioxin in cotton tampons, I switched to wearing the sea sponge on my period, from which arose a new menstrual archetype, The Mermaid.
 She smells of the ocean, but is seductive to sailors.
 Dwelling in life-giving waters, The Mermaid reminds me to care for the environment.
 Wearing the reusable sea sponge added more washing to my monthly rituals, but instead of tossing disposables in the trash, the bloody wash became a nutritious treat for my house plants.

 My blood soaked sponge also inspired a new ritual, body painting.
-The designs are different from month to month, connecting me to Prehistoric Matriarchs whose blood offerings were their monthly feminine flow, unlike patriarchal counterparts whose offerings to the gods were products of violence.
+The designs are different from month to month, connecting me to prehistoric matriarchs whose blood offerings were their monthly feminine flow, unlike patriarchal counterparts whose offerings to the gods were products of violence.